 Chairman of the Board

-National President of the British Canadian Chamber of Trade and Commerce, President Cadesky U.S. Tax Ltd., Partner Cadesky & Associates LLP, Chartered Professional Accountant, U.S Certified Public Accountant, Certified Financial Planner, Ph .D. from the University of Waterloo.
+National Chair of the British Canadian Chamber of Trade and Commerce, President Cadesky U.S. Tax Ltd., Partner Cadesky & Associates LLP, Chartered Professional Accountant, U.S Certified Public Accountant, Certified Financial Planner, Ph .D. from the University of Waterloo.